 Step 3: The Connections

 Another factor to consider is what you’ll need to connect to your soundbar.
 The most common one will be HDMI inputs.
-The HDMI can connect to 4K Blu-ray players, 4K games consoles and 4K set-top box.
+The HDMI cable can connect to 4K Blu-ray players, 4K games consoles and 4K set-top box.

 Step 4: Wires and Wireless

 Once you’ve decided on the above, connect the source to the relevant inputs and outputs.
 But don’t forget that you have wireless connections too.